-Set up the SP5609 on a desk or table and assemble the two SP5622 on the vertical arm Error!
-Reference source not found..
 Connect the cable connectors of the two SP5622 to the tile inputs located on the rear panel of the SP5621 module.
 Power on the SP5621 module and start the acquisition via the front panel START button.
 When a charged particle crosses the black tile it's energy is converted into scintillation light.
 The photons which are produced are detected by the photosensor and converted into an electrical signal.
 The number of counts for each scintillator may be viewed via the SP5621 display.
-Select double scintillators coincidence mode via the related button on the front panel, and then select measurement integration time.
-Because the acquisition of events takes place only in the presence of the coincidence, all such events coming from a cosmic particle that crosses only one scintillating tile will automatically be discarded.
-Determine the solid angle of the muon telescope by fixing the distance of the two scintillating tiles.
-Be sure to keep this orientation for the duration of the acquisition.
-Perform the cosmic flux measurement at the first zenith angle value, then rotate the structure to change the angle value and acquire new measurements.
+Select the scintillators coincidence via the related button on the front panel, then select the integration time of the measurement.

+Before starting acquisition choose the system geometry.
+Be sure to keep this geometry constant for the duration of the experiment.
+Take and record more data to obtain statistical significance.

 The following plot shows the result obtained by positioning the two detectors at 20 cm distance.
-The count rate was measured at four values of the zenith angle, θ = [0, 10°, 50°, 70°], to verify the cos2(θ) theoretical trend of the muons flux.
+The count rate was measured at four values of the zenith angle, θ =[0, 10°, 50°, 70°], to verify the cos2(θ) theoretical trend of the muons flux.

-Zenith angle dependence of the muons flux [Fit: $y = p0^ cos^2 (p1^x)$]
+Zenith angle dependence of the muons flux [Fit: $y = p0cos^2 (p1x)$]